 This is why we wanted to talk to you about the power of a mood board and share how to make a mood board can save you not only money but time and stress.
 And let’s face it, in this day and age, that’s something we’re all looking to cut back on.

 What Is A Mood Board?

-An interior design mood board is either a digital or physical board which combines ideas for your planned space; from furniture to styling ideas, colours and fabric swatches.
+An interior design mood board is either a digital or physical board that combines ideas for your planned space; from furniture to styling ideas, colours and fabric swatches.
 It enables you to see how ideas work together and helps you to envision the space better.